satyasuryavenkat/JspAndServelets/README.md

 # JspAndServlets
-It is a simple web page using jsp and servelets
+It is a simple web page using jsp and servlets